RedisLabs/redislabs-docs/content/rs/security/ldap/migrate-to-role-based-ldap.md

 ## Migration checklist

-Here’s a high-level checklist that covers the basic process:
+This checklist covers the basic process:

 1. Identify accounts per app (on the customer end).